emqx/blog/en/202005/emqx-plug-in-persistence-series-3-emqx-redis-data-persistence.md

 2. Subscribe to QoS > 0
 3. Publish QoS > 0

-Establish a connection in the EMQ X management console with the following configuration:
+Establish a connection in the EMQX management console with the following configuration:

 ![WX20200515175900.png](https://static.emqx.net/images/9cfc2151a8641d0d2697ad0baef2c57b.png)